 A common issue in agriculture law is the drafting of agricultural leases.
 Our attorneys can help you with grazing leases, hunting leases, livestock leases and other leases.
 It’s our experience that a clear and complete lease agreement keeps all parties happy and prevents misunderstandings.

 There are an increasing number of pipelines being routed through our area of Texas.
 You may be contacted by a right of way agent regarding the purchase of an easement across your property.
 You may also be contacted for some other reason related to eminent domain — perhaps the expansion of a highway adjacent to your property.
 When you’re facing condemnation, you have rights as a landowner and you should talk with an experienced condemnation attorney to understand your rights.
-Attorney Philip Hundl has years of experience helping clients through the condemnation process in a variety of eminent domain cases.
-His Texas Condemnation Rights website provides more information to help you understand your rights as a landowner.
+We have years of experience helping clients through the condemnation process in a variety of eminent domain cases.
+Our Texas Condemnation Rights website provides more information to help you understand your rights as a landowner.

 Good fences make good neighbors, but fences can also be a cause of disputes between neighbors.
 Our attorneys can help you settle disputes with your neighbors regarding the location of fences and the construction of new fences.